2 min read

 Choice of Entity - QSBS benefits apply only to stock issued by a domestic C corporation that maintains QSB status throughout “substantially all” of the shareholder’s holding period.

 Eligible Shareholders - Individuals, trusts, and pass-through entities can own QSBS.
-Gains may flow through PTEs such as partnerships, LLCs, or S corporations, allowing individual owners to claim Section 1202 benefits under certain conditions.
+Gains may flow through PTEs such as partnerships, LLCs, or S corporations, allowing qualifying owners to claim Section 1202 benefits under certain conditions.

 Additional Planning Considerations: